curl/everything-curl/http-auth.md

 # HTTP authentication

 Each HTTP request can be made authenticated.
-If a server or a proxy want the user to provide proof that it has the correct credentials to access a URL or perform an action, it can send back a HTTP response code that informs the client that it needs to provide a correct HTTP authentication header in the request to be allowed.
+If a server or a proxy wants the user to provide proof that they have the correct credentials to access a URL or perform an action, it can send back a HTTP response code that informs the client that it needs to provide a correct HTTP authentication header in the request to be allowed.